-Sweden’s central bank hike key interest rate, saying inflation is still too high
+Sweden’s central bank hikes key interest rate, saying inflation is still too high

 Thursday’s interest rate increase meant that the policy rate is at the highest level since October 2008, the Swedish news agency TT wrote.

+Inflation in Norway — which hit 4.8% in August — is above the central bank’s 2% target.

+“Persistently high inflation imposes substantial costs on society,” Norges Bank said, adding that ”a somewhat higher interest rate is needed to bring inflation down to target within a reasonable horizon.”

-It comes on a busy day for central bank action.
-Neighboring Norway’s central bank also raised rates by a quarter-point Thursday, while the Swiss National Bank kept rates steady.
-The Bank of England was meeting later Thursday, with financial markets split over whether there will be another hike or a pause.
+The moves came on a busy day of central bank action.
+The Swiss National Bank kept rates steady Thursday, while financial markets were split over whether the Bank of England would impose another hike or hit pause.

-It came a day after the U.S. Federal Reserve left its benchmark interest rate unchanged for the second time in its past three meetings, a sign that it’s moderating its fight against inflation as price pressures have eased.
+A day earlier, the U.S. Federal Reserve left its benchmark interest rate unchanged for the second time in its past three meetings, a sign that it’s moderating its fight against inflation as price pressures have eased.